-( and regarding service requesting randing sor) 5. Ту pe of service 6.
-Pu rpose and need of service 7. sec ovide a brief description (125 words or less) of the service to be provided.
-Please note: this etion is required even if your program is described elsewhere in the application.
-This scription will be used for other program documentation purposes.
-8. De escribe: a.
+ATIONAL INFORMATION ation regarding service requesting funding for) 5.
+Ty pe of service.
+6. Pu rpose and need of service.
+7. sec ovide a brief description (125 words or less) of the service to be provided.
+Please note: this stion is required even if your program is described elsewhere in the application.
+This scription will be used for other program documentation purposes (i.e. in project funding reement).
+8. De scribe: a.
 Eligibility requirements as well as who uses the program and relevant policies and guidelines for the service; b.
 The benefit of the proposed services to the public; c.
-How the proposed service fills an identified gap in transportation/transit network; and/or d.
-How the service complements the County Connection LINK Americans with Disabilities Act paratransit service. e.
-Do the users of the program also use the LINK service (i.e. eligible and use the service, are eligible but do not use the service, are not eligible for the LINK service) f.
-Describe the provision of any components of the Line 20a Grant funded service that would be above and beyond a trip provided by the LINK service?

-g.
-Please indicate which descriptions apply to the service provided (can select more than one)

-On Demand Curb to Curb Service

-On Demand Door to Door Service

-On Demand Door through Door Service

-Service focused on a common destination or program - Curb to Curb

-Service focused on a common destination or program - Door to Door

-Service focused on a common destination or program - Door to Door Service focused on a common destination or program - Door through Door
+How the proposed service fills an identified gap in transportation/transit network; and/or how the service complements the County Connection LINK Americans with Disabilities Act paratransit service. d.
+Do the users of the program also use the LINK service (i.e. eligible and use the service, are eligible but do not use the service, are not eligible for the LINK service)? e.
+Describe the provision of any components of the Line 20a Grant funded service that would be above and beyond a trip provided by the LINK service? f.
+Please indicate which descriptions apply to the service provided (can select more than one) On Demand Curb to Curb Service On Demand Door to Door Service On Demand Door through Door Service Service focused on a common destination or program - Curb to Curb Service focused on a common destination or program - Door to Door Service focused on a common destination or program - Door through Door Fixed-Route Service Volunteer Driver Service Regularly Prescheduled Trips to a Program Service Provided by a TNC g.

-Fixed-Route Service

-Volunteer Driver Service

-Regularly Prescheduled Trips to a Program

-Service Provided by a TNC Taxi

-Please include any additional information or suggest different description as required:

-h.
 Please indicate which cities your transportation program serves.

-Transcriber and transcriber and program of the

-Clayton

-Concord

-Martinez

-Pleasant Hill

-Walnut Creek

-Unincorporated Contra Costa County

-9. De scribe any efforts to coordinate services or other resources with other transportation

-oviders or mobility management organizations (including software programs) or why you

-not share resources with other agencies.

-10 Нο w does your program help implement the development of the goals of the Accessible

-10. ansportation Strategic Plan Task Force?

-116 ansportation Strategic I fan Task I ofec:

-11. ovide information regarding fleet description, driver training, and other support provisions

-for the service (i.e., maintenance, dispatch)

-12. Provide a breakdown of expected trip origins and destinations (by community) and types of destinations.
-Include information about trips and if they are within the TRANSPAC area or involve areas outside of the TRANSPAC area (or other transit service areas).
-Trip origin/destination information by city/zip code is also requested.
-Include the basis of the assumption (i.e., based on past period of service or other).
+Clayton Concord Martinez Pleasant Hill Walnut Creek Unincorporated Contra Costa County 9. pro scribe any efforts to coordinate services or other resources with other transportation oviders or mobility management organizations (including software programs) or why you not share resources with other agencies.
+10. w does your program help implement the development of the goals of the Accessible ensportation Strategic Plan Task Force?
+11. ovide information regarding fleet description, driver training, and other support provisions Ior the service (i.e., maintenance, dispatch).
+12 Dro ovide a breakdown of expected trip origins and destinations (by community) and types of 12. des inv stinations.
+Include information about trips and if they are within the TRANSPAC area or volve areas outside of the TRANSPAC area (or other transit service areas).
+Trip gin/destination information by city/zip code is also requested.
+Include the basis of the tumption (i.e., based on past period of service or other).
+13 Fa uity 1 .
+4 Is the proposed program or project an origin-destination transportation service?
+If no (i.e travel training, capital improvement project, etc), skip to question 13.e.